• Coronavirus Advice for Staff

 We recognise the need for a curriculum to extend beyond the academic, technical or vocational and provides for learners’ broader development, enabling them to develop and discover their interests and talents.
 Hillside provides a wide range of enrichment activities which aim to broaden our pupils’ knowledge of the wider world and supports them to develop important life skills.

-At Hillside High School, the purpose of SMSC is to develop pupils who are
+At Hillside High School, the purpose of Personal Development is to develop pupils who are:

 • Confident young people who are able to live safe, healthy and fulfilling lives.